Practice note 4

 Tribunal hearing

 42. The Tribunal will consider the application to deny access to documents in a preliminary hearing before the substantive hearing.
-Subject to the patient’s legal representative giving an undertaking to the Tribunal not to reveal the contents of the documents (including the source of any document) to the patient, the Tribunal will allow the patient’s legal representative to view the documents which are the subject of the application prior to the preliminary hearing.
+Subject to the patient’s legal representative giving an undertaking to the mental health service not to reveal the contents of the documents (including the source of any document) to the patient, the patient’s legal representative may view the documents which are the subject of the application prior to the preliminary hearing.

 43. The patient will not attend the preliminary hearing to consider the application to deny access to documents.
 However, the person’s legal representative (if any) may attend the preliminary hearing to make submissions regarding the application.